 I was a student member of the Society for Industrial and Applied Mathematics (SIAM) until 2006, I have been Member of the Institute of Electrical and Electronics Engineers (IEEE) since 2000 and Affiliate Member of the International Federation of Automatic Control (IFAC) since 2009.
 I participate in the IEEE Technical Committee on Haptics and the Eurohaptics Society.
 I am also Member (Level 1) of the National System of Researchers of the National Mexican Science Council (CONACYT).

 With my students, I have won national and international awards, among which: adviser of the winning team of the IEEE Student Innovation Challenge 2016 in Chicago during the IEEE Haptics Symposium 2016; co-director of the winning doctoral thesis of the XXX National IT and Computer Thesis Contest ANIEI 2017; adviser of the winning team of third place in the Regional Meeting of Technological Innovation 2015 held in Tehuacán, Puebla.
 I have also advised students from Baja California who have won medals at the national stage of the Mexican Olympiad of Informatics.
+In 2018 I was distinguished as GHC Faculty Scholar 2018 by the Anita Borg Institute for Women in Technology.
+Recently I have received the “Premio Municipal de la Mujer 2019”.

 For more information, check out my resume.